KYC & AML Policy

 • SoF/SoW at entity and UBO levels as appropriate

-• Sanctions/PEP/adverse media at entity/UBO/director levels; ongoing monitoring
+• Sanctions/PEP/adverse media at entity/UBO/director levels; ongoing monitoring with periodic reviews only for high-risk or trigger-based cases.

 Phase 2 — Security-Token / Equity Features